We periodically replace aged and damaged pipes to:

 We replace water mains as they near the end of their serviceable life.

-We replace up to 25 km of pipes a year at an annual cost of more than $4 million.
+We replace up to 25 kilometres of pipes a year at an annual cost of more than $4 million.

 Pipes are replaced using "trenchless" technology.
 This means that pipes are replaced without digging new trenches, reducing the impact on residents and the local environment.
 Two main methods are used: